-The 22nd Circuit Court does not track or know the number of people its judges have ordered into pretrial monitoring, nor does it receive regular reports or collect data from the company, according to multiple court officials.
+The 22nd Circuit Court does not know or track the number of people its judges have ordered into the private pretrial monitoring program, nor does it receive regular reports or collect data from the company, according to multiple court officials.

-The company’s original contract with the court, signed in 2000, required EMASS to provide periodic reports of all cases under its supervision.
+The company’s original contract with the court, obtained by St. Louis Public Radio, was signed in 2000 and required EMASS to provide periodic reports of all cases under its supervision.
 That clause was removed in 2012, when a new contract went into effect.

 Garner works two part-time jobs and said she struggles to set aside $30 a month.
 If her case gets dismissed or she’s found not guilty, she won’t get back any of her money.

 “People say you’re innocent until proven guilty, but really you’re guilty until proven innocent, because I’m the one paying to keep my freedom every month,” she said.

 St. Louis chief public defender Mary Fox estimates that hundreds of people in St. Louis are ordered to report to EMASS each year.
 But in 2018, she noticed a significant change.
 She said some judges started ordering defendants into the monitoring program at a rate higher than she had ever seen.

 Advocacy groups and defense attorneys noticed, too.
 In a letter sent to the 22nd Circuit Court last month, several nonprofit and legal groups argued that forcing people to pay for monitoring as a condition of their release from jail is an unconstitutional and unnecessary financial burden.

 “Charging people fees when there has been no finding of guilt is just in violation of our constitution,” Fox said.